commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 * There is little to no insight into how a package (or revision of a cabal file) become accepted into Hackage, and therefore external verification of the index or tarballs is all but impossible
     * We have a Hackage username for each upload/revision, but there's no way to verify ownership of a Hackage username besides trying to log into the system
     * We don't know *why* an action was alloed.
 Is the user an admin? a maintainer? a trustee?
 How can we see the historical log of changes to these statuses?

+### Side goals

+In addition to the above points, there are at least a few other goals in the community right now, such as:

+* Offline access to the package database, for situations where downloading from Hackage/an S3 mirror are impossible
+* Have some kind of versioning of the package database, to say things like "this is built on top of Hackage version X"

+There are certainly other goals that people have in mind, and it would be great to mention those explicitly so we can try to account for them when making any decisions.

 ### Short-term fixes